Christian Nørgaard: Arsenal

 On 10 July 2025, Nørgaard was signed by fellow Premier League club Arsenal on a two-year deal for a reported fee of £10 million, with the possibility of performance-related add-ons worth £5 million.

-In October 2025, Nørgaard revealed that he plans to play for Brondby once again when he eventually leaves the Premier League.
+Nørgaard made his competitive debut for the Gunners on 16 September 2025, coming on as a stoppage time substitute for Noni Madueke in Arsenal's 2–0 UEFA Champions League win over Athletic Bilbao at San Mamés.
+He then made his first start eight days later, in a 2–0 victory against Port Vale at Vale Park in the third round of the EFL Cup.

+Nørgaard made seven Premier League appearances for Arsenal, which was enough for him to earn a winner's medal, as the Gunners won their first league title in twenty-two years.

+Everton

+Nørgaard joined Everton on a two-year-deal for a fee of £7 million in August 2026.

 International career

 Nørgaard won 73 caps and scored five goals for Denmark between U16 and U21 level.
 He was a part of the Danes' 2011 U17 World Cup and 2015 and 2017 European U21 Championship squads.

 Nørgaard an unused substitute for the senior team during four 2018–19 Nations League group stage and Euro 2020 qualifying matches in 2018 and 2019.
 On 8 September 2020, Nørgaard made his debut for the senior team with a start in a 0–0 Nations League draw with England and his performance was recognised with the DBU's man of the match award.

 After winning three further caps during the 2020–21 season, Nørgaard was named in the Denmark squad for Euro 2020 and appeared as a substitute in five of the six matches of the Danes' run to the semi-final.
 Nørgaard was named in Denmark's 2022 World Cup squad and made one substitute appearance prior to the team's group stage exit.
 Nørgaard was named in Denmark's Euro 2024 squad and made three substitute appearances prior to the team's round-of-16 exit.

+On 12 May 2026, Nørgaard officially announced his retirement from international football following Denmark's failure to qualify for the 2026 World Cup.
+He concluded his career with 41 caps, having represented his country at the Euro 2020, World Cup 2022 and Euro 2024.
+In his retirement statement, Nørgaard cited a desire to spend more time with his family and a wish to make way for the next generation of Danish talents.